Skip to content

 Use allow only when the project is trusted. ask (the default) prompts; deny rejects.

-Non-interactive runs (CI, eval)
+Non-interactive runs (CI)

 Inspecting and revoking